Treatment for Hodgkin lymphoma

 Before you have your stem cells collected, you’re given injections of 'growth factor'.
 This gets your bone marrow to make lots of extra stem cells so many that they spill over from your bone marrow into your blood.

 When there are enough stem cells in your blood they can be collected.
 This takes about 3-4 hours.

-You lie down on a couch, and a short thin tube (cannula) will be put into a vein in each arm.
-(Or, if you have a central line this can be used instead.)
+You lie down on a couch, and a short thin tube (cannula) is put into a vein in each arm.
+If you have a central line this can be used instead.
 Each cannula is connected by tubing to a machine called a cell separator.
 Some of your blood goes from one arm through the tubing into the cell separator and is then returned to you through the cannula in your other arm.
-As the blood goes through the cell separator, it’s spun to separate out the stem cells, which are collected in a bag.
+The cell separator spins as the blood goes through to separate out the stem cells, which are collected in a bag.

 This process keeps going until enough stem cells have been collected.
 Then you can go home.
 A nurse or doctor labels the bag of stem cells and sends them to be stored safely until you need them.

 After you have high-dose chemotherapy, your stem cells will be ready to be given back to you through a drip.
 Sometimes people are given stem cells that come from someone else (a donor) rather than their own cells.

 Stem cell transplants are complicated treatments and so they are carried out in specialist cancer treatment hospitals.

 This information is about having treatment for Hodgkin lymphoma.
 We've got more information about: